freedomofpress/dangerzone/BUILD.md

 > require switching between qubes, and are subject to change.
 >
 > If you want to build Dangerzone on Qubes and use containers instead of disposable
-> qubes, please follow the intructions of Fedora / Debian instead.
+> qubes, please follow the instructions of Fedora / Debian instead.

 ### Initial Setup